Thursday, 31 December 2015

 Bittersweet

 It was held in the club house of a local rugby club and family and friends had been invited so there must have been upwards of a hundred people there.
-The pupils had planned an Oscars type ceremony called "The Luweros" It was very funny and they had done it properly with nominations, envelopes with the winner's name inside etc. David and Holly had dressed up as the hosts and made a great job of it.
+The pupils had planned an Oscars type ceremony called "The Luweros."
+It was very funny and they had done it properly with nominations, envelopes with the winner's name inside etc. David and Holly had dressed up as the hosts and made a great job of it.
 Needless to say everyone from the trip got an award - for best dancer, most photogenic etc. Mine was for "best medic" and a picture of me went up in the screen with a speech bubble saying "Have you took your malaria tablet?"

-Then we had a buffer and the dancing started.
-The ht and I had planned to slip away at this point but we found ourselves persuaded onto the dance floor to jig about with the crowd.
+Then we had a buffet and the dancing started.
+George and I had planned to slip away at this point but we found ourselves persuaded onto the dance floor to jig about with the crowd.
 Soon we were singing along to Don't Stop Believing - one of our signature Luwero songs which we performed on the stage there.
 And then all sixteen of us danced and sang our Uganda songs - Wagula Wagula and Lift Him Higher - and as I looked round the circle at the familiar faces I felt happy to have been part of something so special - but it was bittersweet because tonight's celebration marked the end of it too.

-Thursday 12 November 2015
+Thursday, 12 November 2015

 Decisions, decisions